 If calluses crack, bleed, or get infected, treatment may include moisturizers, antibiotics, or even surgery if the cracking is severe.
 You can prevent pressure sores and calluses by providing your pooch with cushioned bedding.

 Insect bites and stings, medications, plants, chemicals, even shampoos can cause some dogs to develop a rash or hives, which can result in bald spots.

 Allergic rashes usually appear within minutes to hours of exposure, and other symptoms can include listlessness, fever, lack of appetite, and vomiting.
 Always talk to your vet immediately if your dog develops hives as emergency treatment may be needed.

 Other Causes of Bald Spots in Dogs

-- Foreign body reaction.
+.
 Glass, thorns, even a dog’s own coarse hair can all cause inflammation and bald spots if they lodge in your dog's skin.
 Along with hair loss, signs of irritation by a foreign body include swelling and licking the area repeatedly -- for example between the toes.
 Treatment may require lancing under local or general anesthesia to remove the irritant and antibiotics if there's a secondary bacterial infection.

-- Post-clipping alopecia.
+.
 For some dogs, especially densely-coated breeds like the Alaskan malamute, Siberian husky, and keeshond, clipping -- for example in preparation for surgery -- can lead to persistent bald spots.
 A fairly common condition, there really isn't any treatment for post-clipping alopecia except patience while the hair grows back.